wildfly/wildfly-cloud-galleon-pack/doc/launch.md

 When a WildFly server provisioned with the cloud feature-pack is started, a set of bash scripts are executed in order to adjust the server configuration.
 These bash scripts are controlled by a set of environment variables that this document describes.

-When running a WildFly server inside the WildFly S2I runtime and builder images, you can use this [these environment variables](https://github.com/jboss-container-images/openjdk/blob/develop/modules/jvm/api/module.yaml) to configure the Java VM.
+When running a WildFly server inside the WildFly S2I runtime and builder images, you can use [these environment variables](https://github.com/jboss-container-images/openjdk/blob/develop/modules/jvm/api/module.yaml) to configure the Java VM.
 These environment variables are not provided by the WildFly cloud feature-pack.
 They can be used with a vanilla WildFly server installed in the image.

 WildFly S2I runtime and builder images are exposing a set of [environment variables](https://github.com/wildfly/wildfly-cekit-modules/blob/main/jboss/container/wildfly/run/api/module.yaml) to fine tune the server execution.